Dreaming381/Latios-Framework/Documentation~/Physics/Getting Started.md

     -   To find pairs between two layers (Bipartite), pass in both layers.
 No pairs are generated within each individual layer.
 It is up to you to ensure no entity exists simultaneously in both layers or else scheduling a parallel job will not be safe.
+When safety checks are enabled, an exception will be thrown if this rule is violated.

     -   The final argument in `FindPairs` is an `IFindPairsProcessor`.
 Implement this interface as a struct containing any native containers your algorithm relies upon.
 When done correctly, your struct should resemble a non-lambda job struct.

 -   Step 2: Call a scheduling method